Jeremy Unertl

 Jeremy Dale Unertl (born September 15, 1978) is a former gridiron football safety.
 He was signed by the Green Bay Packers as an undrafted free agent in 2002.
 He had a 10-year professional career in multiple leagues.
 He played college football at Wisconsin–La Crosse.
-Unertl was also a member of the Baltimore Ravens, Las Vegas Gladiators, Columbus Destroyers, Chicago Rush, California Redwoods, Spokane Shock and Toronto Argonauts.
+Unertl was also a member of the Baltimore Ravens, Las Vegas Gladiators, Columbus Destroyers, Chicago Rush, California Redwoods, and Toronto Argonauts.

 Professional career

 First stint with Packers

-After going undrafted in the 2002 NFL Draft, Unertl was signed by the Green Bay Packers as an undrafted free agent.
+After going undrafted in the 2002 NFL draft, Unertl was signed by the Green Bay Packers as an undrafted free agent.

 Baltimore Ravens

 Unertl was signed by the Baltimore Ravens on August 12, but released at the end of training camp.

 Second stint with Packers

 Unertl was re-signed by the Green Bay Packers in the 2003 offseason and was allocated to NFL Europe, where he played for the Frankfurt Galaxy.
+While with the Galaxy Unertl led NFL Europe in interceptions and won World Bowl XI as a starting cornerback.
 He was released by the Packers on August 29.